ruuddejong-altran/python-c-cpp/docs/example_3.md

 ```

 With these additions to the interface file,
-when we rebuild the project,
+we can rebuild the project
-we can see that now everything works.
+We see that now everything works.

 ```
 >>> import spam